-- Promote economic development opportunities that build on and respect the cultural and physical characteristics and rural focus of the Shire. - Support the economic and employment viability of Activity Centres, Town Centres and the industrial land at Research. - Encourage tourism that showcases Nillumbik's cultural and nature-based assets and generates local employment opportunities. - Encourage use and development in agribusiness that promote innovation in sustainable and regenerative agriculture. - Encourage use and development that grows creative and cultural industries.
+- Promote economic development opportunities that build on and respect the cultural and physical characteristics and rural focus of the Shire. - Support the economic and employment viability of Activity Centres, Town Centres and the industrial land at Research. - Encourage land uses that expand tourism opportunities and tourism that showcases Nillumbik's cultural and nature-based assets and generates local employment opportunities. - Encourage use and development in agribusiness that promote innovation in sustainable and regenerative agriculture.

+Encourage use and development that grows creative and cultural industries.